true-happiness/true-happiness.github.io/_posts/2015-07-23-how_of_happiness.markdown

 	<li><strong>Be an Expert: Truly Understand the Nature of Happiness</strong></li>

 	<p>Once you have your practice of knowing yourself or mindfulness rock solid, you are now ready to walk toward True Happiness.
 Being able to walk is different from knowing where to walk to.
 Thus, the next step is to learn as much as you can from those who have walked before us so that we will have a road map of where we are taking ourselves toward.
 Happiness is delicate science which could even take more than a life-time to learn.
-But it is definitely the most meaningful, fulfulling, and beautiful journey you will ever take.</p>
+But it is definitely the most meaningful, fulfilling, and beautiful journey you will ever take.</p>

 	<li><strong class="capitalized">Learn to see life for what it is and not for what you want or don't want it to be.</strong></li>